jess-young/plextech-curriculum/HTML-CSS Intro/README.md

 - `<img>` - HTML element for embedding images.
 - `<ul>`, `<ol>`, and `<li>` - Element for different types of lists (ordered, unordered, etc.).

+You are able to customize the function of your tags using attributes.
+Most notably, you are able to use the `style` attribute with many of your tags to change the appearance or formatting of the tag, with each style attribute separated with semicolons.

 Let's add on to the page we've created in the previous section.
-Fill out the body to create a template for your new wedsite and add some content (be creative!).
-Feel free to follow the template given below or create your own.
+Fill out the body to create a template for your new wedsite and add some content.
+Please follow the template given below.
 Make sure to add the following elements:

 - A header with a title
 - Some sort of sidebar or navbar
-- A main body where you can add the following:
+- A main body where you will incorporate **all of the elements above**
-    - At least one image
-    - A body of text (be creative!)
-    - A list or table of information
-- A footer at the bottom
+- A footer at the bottom'

 *Note: For now, just use inline styling*